webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 For **P2P→SFU**, on `sfu-upgrade` the client adopts the control's `epoch` for every subsequent `send`, then creates a fresh `RTCPeerConnection` for the SFU and adds the *same* existing local `MediaStreamTrack` instances to it.
 A track may be sent by the old and new peer connections during the handoff; it must not be stopped or recaptured.
-The old P2P PC remains live until the SFU PC has reached the accepted ready condition: ICE/connection state is connected and the expected SFU media path has arrived.
-At that point, transition the view from the single stage to the grid and close the old P2P PC.
-The existing peer's P2P tile and the corresponding SFU tile share its `clientid`, enabling a cross-fade rather than a remove/add visual flash.
+The old P2P PC remains live until the SFU PC's ICE state is `connected` or `completed`.
+At that point, the implementation switches to the grid and closes the old P2P PC.

-For **SFU→P2P**, the first-release protocol uses the documented break-before-make downgrade.
-The client preserves the grid DOM and self-view while it closes the SFU PC and establishes the direct PC; it shows a transition/last-frame placeholder instead of blanking the page.
-Once direct P2P media is connected, the surviving participant tile is promoted into the full-screen stage and all other tiles are removed.
-This masks, but cannot eliminate, the intentional media gap.
+For the future **SFU→P2P** path, the reserved protocol uses break-before-make.
+The intended client behavior is to preserve the grid DOM and self-view while closing the SFU PC and establishing the direct PC, then promote the surviving participant into the full-screen stage.
+No current browser control handler or signaling-core transition performs this downgrade.
-A later make-before-break downgrade may keep both PCs during the handoff and use the same readiness/cross-fade rule as upgrade.

-Both transports use the normal v2 `{cmd:"send", epoch, msg}` envelope for SDP and trickle ICE.
-The `SignalingRouter` dispatches incoming SDP/ICE by `ModeController` state: P2P frames go to `P2PTransport`; SFU publish answers and server subscribe offers go to `SfuTransport`.
-Browser `Upgrading` routes to `SfuTransport` and browser `Downgrading` routes to `P2PTransport`, since every frame delivered after a commit carries the new mode's traffic.
-The latter echoes `requestid` only when answering an SFU subscribe offer.
-Candidate queues are transport-scoped and are discarded with the corresponding PC, so a late candidate from the old P2P PC can never be applied to the SFU PC.

-The same transport scoping applies during V2 WebSocket (re)registration.
-The browser first receives the authoritative `registered` snapshot, then may receive queued `{msg}` frames.
-While it creates or reconciles the PC selected by that snapshot, it keeps a bounded, transport-scoped SDP/ICE input queue and releases it only after that PC exists and is bound to the snapshot's mode and epoch.
-It never applies a queued message to the previous transport.
-Queue overflow is a recoverable signaling failure: discard that transport generation and re-establish it from the authoritative snapshot.
+Both current transports use the V2 `{cmd:"send",epoch,msg}` envelope for SDP and trickle ICE.
+During upgrade, `Call.pcClient_` is replaced by the new SFU `PeerConnectionClient` while the old P2P instance is retained separately only for media continuity, so subsequent inbound signaling is queued and processed by the SFU client.
+Its Promise-based drain preserves V2 wire order, which is required to apply a publish answer before a following subscribe offer.
+SFU subscribe answers alone echo `requestid`.

+The server's `registered` snapshot is suitable for P2P re-registration during grace, but the current JavaScript `SignalingChannel` contains a reconnect TODO and does not automatically reopen a closed browser WebSocket.
+Its per-peer-connection signaling queue is not explicitly bounded.
+Automatic browser reconnect, queue limits, and explicit transport-generation guards remain reliability work.

-### 6.3 Browser acceptance criteria
+### 6.3 Current browser behavior and remaining acceptance work

 - Start in P2P with `full_template.html`; local mute/device state and self-view work as they do today.
 - On a third member, upgrade without a second permission prompt and without losing the local track objects; existing P2P media remains visible until SFU media is ready.
 - In SFU, audio and video from the same publisher appear in one stable grid tile, and a leave/re-offer removes only that publisher's tile.
-- On optional downgrade, keep self-view and controls responsive, show a transition state during the expected break-before-make gap, then promote the remaining peer to the full-screen P2P stage.
+- Future downgrade acceptance: keep self-view and controls responsive, show a transition state during the expected break-before-make gap, then promote the remaining peer to the full-screen P2P stage.
+- Remaining reliability work: automatically reconnect a P2P V2 WebSocket within server grace and reconcile `mode`, `epoch`, and `is_initiator` from the new `registered` snapshot.
-- Ignore late SDP/ICE and track callbacks from a retired transport generation.
+- Remaining reliability work: bound browser SDP/ICE queues and explicitly ignore callbacks from retired transport generations.
-- On V2 WebSocket reconnect, reconcile the active transport to the authoritative `registered` control's `mode` and `epoch` (and `is_initiator` when mode is P2P); a missed mode-control must not leave the browser operating its previous transport, and a mode-control matching the current mode and epoch is a no-op.
-- During that reconciliation, queue inbound SDP/ICE until the snapshot-selected PC is ready; never apply a queued message to a retired PC.
-- On `room-failed` (or an `UNAUTHORIZED` re-register that reveals a missed one), tear down all transports, surface the failure state, and rejoin through `POST /v2/join` without reloading the page or reacquiring devices.
+- Current `room-failed` behavior surfaces the failure through the call error callback.
+Desired follow-up behavior is to tear down transports, clean up failed authority state, and support a fresh admission without reacquiring devices.

 `appweb` continues to expose `/join`, `/leave`, `/params`, `/v1alpha/iceconfig`, room pages, and static assets.
 It becomes a thin HTTP/gRPC adapter: all room mutations round-trip to `signaling`; it has no second occupancy or